jazzy5974/jazzy5974/README.md

 ## **Hello!**
 * I'm a student interested in Computer Science.
 * I have a bit of experience in Java, HTML/CSS, and more to come.
+* I also have basic knowledge in hardware and networking.
+Networking has my heart <3

 You can look at my personal projects below :)